+Introduction

-Exertion games require players to invest physical effort in order to play the game [5].
+Exertion games are games that require physical effort in order to play [5].
 Today the most well known commercial systems that allow for such interactions are Nintendo's Wii, Microsoft's Kinect and Sony's PlayStation Move.
-Although some of the games supported by these systems enable social experiences, these experiences mostly require players to stand side-by-side, where they do not experience, and are not expected to engage in body contact.
-We suspect that this is mostly a consequence of the limitations of the involved technology: The Kinect requires players to stay within separate physical spaces as occlusion issues could otherwise occur.
-Wiimotes and Move controllers are not designed for body contact and cannot be hit against other players.
-Although we acknowledge that body contact can be a cause for injury at times, we believe one of the reasons why these systems have been criticized for missing opportunities for rich social play [2] is because they do not consider body contact.
-We take inspiration from such rich body contact experiences ranging from the playful Twister to team sports such as basketball, where players push and block one another to gain an advantage in the game, experiencing the sharing of the physical space around them as a result of and a reason for body contact.
-We believe overlooking the potential of body contact in exertion games is a missed opportunity.
+These experiences mostly require players to stand side-by-side, where they are not expected to engage in body contact, and therefore do not experience it.
+We suspect that this is mostly a consequence set by limitations of the involved technology.
+Although we acknowledge that body contact can be a cause of injury, we believe one of the reasons why these systems have been criticized of missing

+Exertion Games Lab

+josh@exertiongameslab.org

+Florian 'Floyd' Mueller Exertion Games Lab

+yang@exertiongameslab.org

+Hsin Yang Ho

+RMIT University

+Exertion Games Lab

+Melbourne, Australia

+RMIT University Melbourne, Australia floyd@exertiongameslab.org